-The Equality Act 2010 (The Act) gives rights to people who are, who have, or have had, a disability that makes it difficult for them to carry out normal day-to-day activities.
+1. The Equality Act 2010 (the Act) gives rights to people who are disabled or who have, or have had, a disability that makes it difficult for them to carry out normal day-to-day activities.

-A disability may be visible or hidden, permanent or temporary, and may have a minimal or substantial impact on a person's life.
-The term ‘disability’ in this guidance covers learning difficulties as well as physical and mental impairments that have a substantial and long-term effect on the person’s ability to carry out normal day-to-day activities.
-A long-term effect is defined as lasting, or is expected to last, at anywhere between 12 months and the rest of the person’s life.
+2. Generally, a disability may be visible or hidden, permanent or temporary, and may have a minimal or substantial impact on a person's life.
+The term ‘disability’ under the Act (and in this guidance) covers learning difficulties, as well as physical and mental impairments that have a substantial and long-term adverse effect on the person’s ability to carry out normal day-to-day activities.
+A long-term effect is defined as lasting, or likely to last, anywhere between 12 months and the rest of the person’s life.

-Anyone working on behalf of Social Work England should not make judgments on whether or not a person meets this legal definition.
-If a person informs us that they have a disability, long-term injury or health condition and they are finding it difficult to access our services, we should focus on exploring whether we can make any reasonable adjustments to make our service more accessible.
+6. If a person informs us that they have a disability, long-term injury or health condition and they are finding it difficult to access our services, we will focus on exploring whether we can make any reasonable adjustments to make our service more accessible.

 What are reasonable adjustments?

-- allowing a person with a visual impairment to make a referral over the telephone rather than in writing
+- allowing a person with a visual impairment to raise a concern over the telephone (rather than in writing)

-- making sure venues for meetings and hearings are accessible to individuals with a variety of impairments
+- making sure physical venues for meetings and hearings are accessible

 - providing written materials on coloured paper for a person who has dyslexia

-- providing a copy of the guidance and evidence in an electronic format (or braille) for a person who is blind
+- providing a copy of guidance and evidence in a format that is compatible with screen readers (or braille) for a person who is blind

-- changing the time of a hearing to help a person manage the effects of anxiety
+- changing the time of a hearing or giving frequent breaks to help a person mitigate the effects of a health condition

 - providing a British Sign Language interpreter and electronic note taker for a witness who is deaf for the duration of a hearing